RayBlast Games

 NOTE: The reference here is in progress and may expand later as rulesets become more powerful.

-To get started, create a .json file with this template (IDE with JSON Schema support or plugin recommended!):
+To get started, create a .json file with this template (IDE with JSON Schema support recommended!):

 { "name": "Your Ruleset Name", "author": "your_username", "identifier": "unique_ruleset_id", "versionNumber": "1", "$schema": "https://rayblastgames.com/spiritdrop/ruleset-schema.json" // Insert rule events here }